 Another thing this conversation with Harry seemed to be a clue to was that if we had any hope at all of solving this puzzle, we had to ask ourselves one overriding question: “What would Tom Riddle do?”
 And not let ourselves be distracted from the answer.

 The indications we had at the time initially lead to the conclusion that Riddle created the first five of his Horcruxes comparatively quickly after the discussion with Slughorn.
 The majority of us believed that he had hidden all of the ones he had made by the time he returned from his first exile.

 I was no longer quite so sure of that.

-I was now inclined to believe that he kept the ones he had by then in his own possession.
+I was now inclined to believe that either he kept the ones he had by then in his own possession, or that he stashed them in a location known only to himself.
 Three of the ones that we know about were artifacts of sufficient interest and value to be kept for their own sakes.
 And kept on display to boot.
 There was no reason for anyone to suspect that they were anything other than what they appeared.
 I suspected that the fourth, the unknown one, may have been in much the same vein.
 In any case, it would have been in the form of something that no one would question his possession of.

 So: what would Tom Riddle do?